funmu/katka/samples/bogle/README.md

 The above command will run thru the simple set of tests used for checking out the *Bogle Board*.
 For matching words, the board is printed out with sequential indices to show the flow of the word in the board.

 ###Wish List###
+ * Optimizations
+  * Use 16-bit number for storing prefixList so we can avoid linear search
+  * Use iteartion with a queue instead of recursion (if processor cycles are important)
+  * Use letter scan early on to check if all letters exist independent of position
+ * Experience
   * Enable a graphical mode to show the matches
   * An app to illustrate the use of the Bogle Board matches
+  * Generalize BogleBoar for nxn sized grids (instead of just 4x4)
+  * Genaralize to support other langauges

 ##Contriburors##
 Murali Krishnan